thunderclient/thunder-client-support/README.md

 <a name="team"></a>
 ## Team Features
-The team features are useful to share requests with team.
+The team features are useful to share requests with team by saving data in git project.
 The feature is still in **Beta**, based on feedback I will improve it.

 **WARNING**: The **Environment** file which stores the secrets also saved in the same git folder, see **Note: 1** below.

-Integrate with the Git source control is now supported to sync data, 2 settings provided
+Integrate with the Git project is now supported, 2 vscode settings options provided
 1. **Load From Project**: select this option when you like to spilt data per project, it will create `thunder-tests` folder in workspace.
 This loads the data when you open the project in vscode.
    * Now supports relative path to workspace directory (Optional).
 Use setting `Workspace Relative Path` to specify the relative path.
    * Make sure the `Workspace Relative Path` setting is **Workspace** setting not **User** setting.